d48/d48.github.com/_posts/2013-01-21-javascript-ninja-notes---inline-functions.md

 {% endhighlight %}

-Given the same object without reference to `this`
+Given the same object without reference to `this`, the assertion will fail

 {% highlight js %}
 var ninja = {